Metana-Inc/metana-fullstack-demos/module-8/readme.md

   - load blogs data from API in /blogs view

 - 8.8 - Add Blog item view

+  - add single item view and route for a single blog item
+  - add links to blogs by ID in the blogs index view

 - 8.9 - Add TailwindCSS for styling

   - install tailwindcss